 The Secret Garden by Frances Hodgson Burnett

-A sullen atmosphere inside of a huge estate inspires Mary’s curiosity and helps cheer up her sick cousin.
+A sullen atmosphere inside a huge estate inspires Mary’s curiosity and helps cheer up her sick cousin.
 Together they discover a garden tucked away behind a stone wall that was abandoned after a tragic accident.
 As she tends to the garden, the love that was once lost within a family begins to grow again.

 The Wind in the Willows by Kenneth Grahame